diogotito/autohotkey-scripts/README.md

 - [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/).
 The things I use the most are:
   - PowerToys Run
-    - The `desktops.ahk` script augments the input field with some Readline (Emacs)-style keybindings.
   - Additional File Explorer preview handlers (see also: [QuickLook](https://github.com/QL-Win/QuickLook)).
   - Always On Top,
   Awake,